-Knowing who your targeting is half the battle when it comes to marketing.
-In 2010, a Sisters in Crime survey found that when it comes to mystery and thriller readers, 68% are women, 35% live in the south, 48% are suburban dwellers, and 26% are 65 or older.
+Knowing who your targeting is half the battle in marketing.
+In 2010, a Sisters in Crime survey found that with mystery and thriller readers, 68% are women, 35% live in the south, 48% are suburban dwellers, and 26% are 65 or older.
 While this doesn’t mean you should target all of your efforts to 70-year-old women living in the outskirts of Atlanta, there is a point: know where to find your audience.
-This also means deciding whether your book falls under any of the sub-genre categories, which include: general mysteries, thrillers, police procedurals, and the like.
-Once you have a sense of who your reader is you should be able to identify the bloggers and publications you’ll want to reach out to.
+This also means deciding whether your book falls under any of the sub-genre categories, which include: general mysteries, thrillers, police procedurals.
+Once you have a sense of who your reader is, you should be able to identify the bloggers and publications you’ll want to reach out to.

-That said, there are a number of general tips for marketing mysteries.
+That said, there are several general tips for marketing mysteries.
 Here are just a few:

 Attend a Conference

 More so than any other genre, mystery and thriller readers and writers have the chance to meet others at various meet-ups.
 From the large, annual Mystery Writers Conference to the smaller “Love is Murder” convention, find out what’s going on close to you and consider attending, exhibiting, or even applying for a panel.
 To cut costs, consider getting a group of local writers together to jointly sponsor a table.
 While there, don’t shy away from others; make connections and friendships that will improve your writing and your ability to promote.